varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 ## How to write
 In the given structure you can write either pages or blog posts.
 The posts are listed in the index page.
-Once you added a new item, you can see it in this list and navigate to its page — the docpad rebuilds from source automatically.
+Once you added a new item, you can see it in this list and navigate to its page;
+the docpad rebuilds from source automatically.

-Plase the pages as `*.md` files into `src/documents/pages` directory.
+Place the pages as `*.html.md` files into `src/documents/pages` directory.
 The posts are kept into `src/documents/posts`.

 ## How to develop statics